harrybridgen/Reactive/README.md

 - participate in the reactive graph
 - update when things change

-- `:=` takes a snapshot of a value and gives it a name.
+`:=` takes a snapshot of a value and gives it a name

 That name: